hazelgrove/hazelnut-dynamics-agda/README.md

 docker run hazel-popl19
 ```

-This should take less than a minute, output a lot of lines that begin with
+This should take less than a minute, produce a lot of output as Agda checks
-`Finished` or `Checking`, and end with the line `Finished all.` to indicate
+each module and function, and end with either the line `Finished all.` or
-success.
+`Loading all (/all.agdai).` to indicate success, depending on Docker-level
+caching.

 Most text editors that support Agda can be configured to use the version
 instead a Docker container instead of your host machine, so you can